Changissnz/selfinterest/README.md

 statement is that integration of human beings and their utility of talents are never ideal in the process of actualization, but it is just that some peoples decided to support initiatives that imperiled them to the extent of their lives being cut short, rather than live according to withering means under the mercy of titles rather than honor.
-To understand how outlandish the ideological concept is attempted in actualization through the progressive span of time, imagine some of the descendants of those communist insurgents today being aristocrats in their own right, their forefathers' responsibilities of wealth management passed on to them as wealth greater than the average of their peers, them sitting around casually sipping Parisian wines conversing with those that are descended from their forefathers' mortal
+As example to understand how outlandish the ideological concept is attempted in actualization through the progressive span of time, imagine some of the descendants of those communist insurgents today being aristocrats in their own right, their forefathers' responsibilities of wealth management passed on to them as wealth greater than the average of their peers, them sitting around casually sipping Parisian wines conversing with those that are descended from their forefathers' mortal